Outreach and Educational Materials

 A fact sheet containing many beneficial facts about Brown Marmorated Stink Bug (BMSB).
 It was accidentally introduced into the eastern U.S. from Asia in the late 1990s.
 It was first detected in Utah in 2012 and can now be found in several Northern Utah counties.
 BMSB has a broad host range that includes fruit, vegetable, ornamental, and field crop plants.Download

 Spotted Wing Drosophila Fact Sheet

-This fact sheet has general information concerning the Spotted Wing Drosophila.
-It has been recently discovered in Davis County, Utah.
-SWD can easily be controlled using insecticides common in fruit integrated pest management plants.
+This fact sheet has general information concerning Spotted Wing Drosophila (SWD).
+SWD has been detected in many counties in northern Utah, and can be controlled using insecticides common in fruit integrated pest management plants.
 If SWD is caught in monitoring traps, insecticide applications must be used during the unripe fruit stage to prevent damage.